matt-e-king/vue-mapp-kit/packages/leaflet/README.md

 </script>

 ```
 When the `<l-map/>` component mounted, it added the Leaflet map object to a Vuex store.
-Documentation on the shape of the Vueaflet store coming soon.
+Documentation on the shape of the mappKit store coming soon.
 Here are some other ways to get the map object from the store:
 ```
 ...

 mounted() {
-  this.$store.state.vueaflet.maps[this.mapId].setView([51.505, -0.09], 13)
+  this.$store.state.mappKit.maps[this.mapId].setView([51.505, -0.09], 13)
 }

 ...